 Pupil Premium Funding

-The Pupil Premium was introduced in April 2011 in order to help adress the attainment gap between disadvantaged pupils and their non-disadvantaged peers.
+Pupil Premium was introduced in April 2011 in order to help address the attainment gap between disadvantaged pupils and their non-disadvantaged peers.
 Schools are able to use the additional funding to help tackle these inequalities and directly target those pupils who need it most.